vdubois/continuous4r/README.rdoc

   cd /path/to/rails/app
-  add : require 'continuous4r' to your Rakefile
+  add : require 'continuous4r' to your Rakefile if you want to run continuous4r:autometrics to constantly check your code while you make modification, add your project configuration (see below)
-  Type 'rake continuous4r:build' to build then open tmp/continuous4r/index.html in your browser
+  Type 'rake continuous4r:build' to build or type 'rake continuous4r:autometrics' for continuous development build When continuous4r:build is done, open tmp/continuous4r/index.html in your browser

+== AUTOMETRICS CONFIGURATION

+Here is a typical configuration example you might code within you Rakefile :

+Continuous4rProject.configure do |config|
+  config.notify :system => 'libnotify' # libnotify (linux), console
+  config.all :detailed => true, :files => ['^app/(.*)\.rb', '^lib/(.*)\.rb'] # apply these options to all tasks
+  config.flog
+  config.dcov :required => 90 # notify only if documentation coverage is under 90%
+  config.flay :mass => 40 # notify only if duplication mass is above 40
+  config.rcov :required => 80 # notify only if test coverage is under 80%
+  config.reek
+  config.roodi
+  config.saikuro :warning => 5, :error => 7 # notify with warning if a cyclomatic complexity with 5 value is detected and with an error if 7 is detected config.tests :rspec => false # executes test::unit tests or rspec tests
+  config.zentest
+end

 == REQUIREMENTS:

 * RubyGems
-* rails (erb)
+* rails (erb) for continuous4r:build
-* hpricot
+* hpricot for continuous4r:build
+* mynyml-watchr for continuous4r:autometrics

 == INSTALL: